Global Recycling Crisis Puts Greater Focus on Recycling Contamination

 Recycle aluminum cans and steel cans—including clean & dry paint cans, and empty aerosol cans.
 Also, recycle aluminum foil.

 To recycle cartons, place empty cartons in recycling cart along with all paper, metal, plastic, and glass recyclables accepted through the program.
-Please ensure that food and beverage cartons are clean prior to placing them in the recycling cart.
+Please ensure that food and beverage cartons are clean before placing them in the recycling cart.
 They do not require rinsing as long as they are empty.

 Recycle all rigid plastics, such as bottles, jugs, and jars, marked to , and all beverage containers labeled "CA Redemption Value" or "CA Cash Refund" including: